 Portfolio Manager/Sub-Investment Adviser

-The fund's investment adviser is The Dreyfus Corporation (Dreyfus).
-Dreyfus has engaged its affiliate, EACM Advisors, LLC (EACM), to serve as the fund's portfolio allocation manager.
+The fund's investment adviser, The Dreyfus Corporation, has engaged its affiliate, EACM Advisors, LLC (EACM), as the fund's portfolio allocation manager.
 EACM is responsible for evaluating and recommending sub-advisers for the fund.

 Top Holdings 2

 |Charles River Laboratories International||1.31%|

 |Texas Capital Bancshares||1.01%|

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.

 - Portfolio composition and allocation is as of 05/31/16 and is subject to change at any time.
 Totals may not be exact due to rounding.
 Negative exposures may represent short positions through derivatives.